 Theorem 13-A AAS Theorem If two angles and a non-included side of a triangle are congruent to two angles and a non-included side of a second triangle, then the two triangles are congruent.
-AAS Two angles and a non-included side of one triangle must be congruent to the corresponding two angles and side of the other triangle.
+AAS of one to the correct the gles and a non-included side triangle must be congruent to responding two angles and the other triangle.
 Theorem 13-B Isosceles Triangle Theorem If two sides of a triangle are congruent, then the angles that are opposite those sides are congruent.
 Theorem 13-C If two angles of a triangle are congruent, then the sides that are opposite those angles are congruent.
 Corollary 13-B-1 A triangle is equilateral if and only if it is equiangular.
 Corollary 13-B-2 Each angle of an equilateral triangle measures 60°.
+Postulate 14-A HL Postulate If there exists a correspondence between the vertices of two right triangles such that the hypotenuse and a leg of one triangle are congruent to the corresponding parts of the second triangle, then the two right triangles are congruent.
+The shortest distance between two points is a straight line.
+Postulate 14-B A line segment is the shortest path between two points.
+Theorem 14-A A point on a perpendicular bisector of a segment is equidistant from the endpoints of the segment.